-We may, from time to time, make index replacement conforming changes (as defined in "THE MORTGAGE LOANS-The Mortgage Loans in the Pool-ARM Index-SOFR-Index Replacement Conforming Changes"), which could affect the methodology used to determine SOFR.
+We may, from time to time, make index replacement conforming changes (as defined in "THE MORTGAGE LOANS-The Mortgage Loans in the Pool-Interest Rate on Hybrid Loans during the Adjustable-Rate Period-ARM Index-SOFR-Index Replacement Conforming Changes"), which could affect the methodology used to determine SOFR.
 We can provide no assurance that the methodology for calculating compounded SOFR will not be adjusted after the issuance of the certificates or, if so adjusted, that such certificates will yield the same or similar economic results relative to the results that would have occurred absent such adjustment or that the market values of such certificates will not decrease due to any such adjustment.
 We will have significant discretion in making index replacement conforming changes.
-See "THE MORTGAGE LOANS-The Mortgage Loans in the Pool-ARM Index-SOFR," for a description of how we determine the interest rate for the certificates.
+See "THE MORTGAGE LOANS-The

+Mortgage Loans in the Pool-Interest Rate on Hybrid Loans during the Adjustable-Rate Period-ARM Index-SOFR," for a description of how we determine the interest rate for the certificates.